ResursBank/ResursBank.github.io/docs/development/payment-providers-in-simplified-flow.md

 # Payment providers in simplified flow
-Created by Thomas Tornevall, last modified on 2019-01-15
 ## Field validation with PAYMENT_PROVIDER
-In normal cases, for Resurs "internal" payment methods, fields that is shown in the store during the checkout process should be validated against [our regular expression schemes](customer-data---regular-expressions).
+In normal cases, for Resurs "internal" payment methods, fields that is shown in the store during the checkout process should be validated against [our regular expression schemes](/development/customer-data---regular-expressions/).
 However, there is a condition for payment methods with the type PAYMENT_PROVIDER (PSP) that does not need such validation: government id/SSN.
 Since PSP redirects customers to external partners the government id does not need to